aurelienpierreeng/VirtualSecretary/docs/index.md

         * detect questions and topics in incoming emails and send back automatic responses with the most relevant pages from your search engine,
     * mirror/duplicate notifications from third-party services on your mailbox:
         * when a new Instagram comment comes in, mirror it on a dedicated mailbox folder, respecting threading hierarchy and authors,
+* __build complete timelines of your working ecosystem__:
+    * aggregate unified (SQLite) databases of URL-based pieces of information as temporal events, throughout various sources,
+    * create web or desktop GUIs allowing to show, query and filter into them by date, language, content, source (URL), category, using keywords or regex.

 ---